 - low-fat dairy products

-- adequate water and other fluids
+- adequate amounts of water and other fluids

 You should limit or avoid:

 - red meats

 - foods high in sodium

 If you have other medical conditions, ask your doctor if you should follow a special diet or take any dietary supplements.
 Specialized diets such as the keto, paleo, or Mediterranean diets may help with some of the challenges faced by people with MS.

 Read food labels.
 Foods that are high in calories but low in nutrients won’t help you feel better or maintain a healthy weight.
 Check out these additional tips for eating an MS-friendly diet.